MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/item-documents.md

 ---
 # Item Documents
-[!INCLUDE[d365fin](../../includes/d365fin_md.md)] includes several documents that you can use to manage your warehouse.
-This also includes reports that you must submit for official reporting, such as the Item Report TORG-29, Items Receipt Act TORG-1, and Receipt Deviations TORG-2 reports.
+[!INCLUDE[d365fin](../../includes/d365fin_md.md)] ../../includes several documents that you can use to manage your warehouse.
+This also ../../includes reports that you must submit for official reporting, such as the Item Report TORG-29, Items Receipt Act TORG-1, and Receipt Deviations TORG-2 reports.

  The following types of documents are useful for managing your warehouse: